Woodstown boys win 4×400 relay to clinch indoor track title, their first state title in track program’s history

 “We didn’t need to win the 4×400 to win the meet, but it was a great cap to a great season,” Wolverines coach Alex Dominy said.
 “Overall this season has been hard with snow days, difficult in terms of flu and colds and Arctic blasts, but these boys continue to improve despite barriers to a more typical season.
 I couldn’t be happier.

-The relay team of Jacob Marino, Chew, Anthony Costello and Crawford came home in 3:31.03, 22-hundreths of a second ahead of race runnerup New Providence.
+The relay team of Jacob Marino, Chew, Anthony Costello and Crawford came home in 3:31.03, 22-hundreths of a second ahead of race runner-up New Providence.

-“With the meet being moved we were able to run our usual 4×400 with Kyle Reitz,” Dominy said.
+“With the meet being moved we weren’t able to run our usual 4×400 with Kyle Reitz,” Dominy said.
 “Being that Jacob was doing the two mile, we opted to have him scratch and focus on holding it down in the 4×400.
 Seeing that we won with less than a second it was a great choice.”

 Marino also finished second in the 1600 (4:28.65).
-Crawford won the 800 (1:57.52) with Chew finishing third (1:58.87)
+Crawford also won the 800 (1:57.52) with Chew finishing third (1:58.87) and got points in the 400.

 Schalick’s Sal Longo finished second in the boys pole vault, topping out at 12-6.
+He was beaten out for gold by Ramsey’s Luciano Zizza in a jump off at 13 feet.

-GROUP I INDOOR CHAMPIONSHIP
+GROUP I INDOOR TRACK CHAMPIONSHIP

 (Event winners and Salem County point-scorers)